sourcegraph/handbook/content/departments/engineering/dev/career-development/framework.md

 - Scope: Primarily focuses on their team’s code and architecture.
 Pulls on broader knowledge of Sourcegraph.
 Strong generalist skill set.
 Starting to develop some areas of expertise.

-- Exection: Identifies gaps in the overall project, not just the parts within their scope.
+- Execution: Identifies gaps in the overall project, not just the parts within their scope.

 - Teamwork: Actively contributes to a collaborative and respectful team culture.
   Collaborates across teams, focused on their direct areas of work.